 Instead of parsing through traditional list-based views, users can now:

 Tesla has consistently pushed the boundaries of battery technology to make electric vehicles (EVs) more efficient, sustainable, and affordable.
-Using the PatentSight+ new Patent Family Tree feature, we analyze Tesla’s patent family EP3776696.A1 to uncover their strategic approach to dry electrode technology—a critical innovation in battery development.
+Using the PatentSight+ new Patent Family Tree feature, we analyze Tesla’s patent family EP3776696.A1 to uncover their strategic approach to dry electrode technology.
+This is a critical innovation in battery development.
 Through this visual analysis, we reveal Tesla’s global protection strategy, R&D progression, and strategic use of patent filings across key markets.
 Let’s explore how Patent Family Tree transforms our understanding of Tesla’s patent strategy.

 Assessing the patent family of EP3776696.A1 the traditional way is significantly more labor-intensive.
 Tools like Espacenet, for instance, provide a list of patent family members.
 This listed overview often misses essential information about legal status, filing dates, priority claims, and the relationships between filings.
 As a result, understanding the progression and legal landscape of each patent becomes cumbersome, requiring extensive manual cross-referencing.

-In contrast, the PatentSight+ Patent Family Tree of EP3776696.A1 delivers a holistic and instantly accessible view of family relationships, timelines, and statuses, thereby reducing the need for time-consuming manual analyses.
+In contrast, the PatentSight+ Patent Family Tree of EP3776696.A1 delivers a holistic and instantly accessible view of family relationships, timelines, and statuses.
+It reduces the need for time-consuming manual analyses.

 Figure 1: Patent Family Tree Visualization of Tesla’s EP3776696.A1

-Further, the Patent Family Tree highlights that Tesla filed a series of non-provisional applications in various authorities, including the U.S. on March 27, 2019, and on March 28, 2019, in China, Europe, Japan, and South Korea, all claiming priority from this original U.S. provisional.
+Further, the Patent Family Tree highlights that Tesla filed a series of non-provisional applications in various authorities.
+This includes the U.S. on March 27, 2019, and on March 28, 2019, in China, Europe, Japan, and South Korea, all claiming priority from this original U.S. provisional.
 This strategic progression proves how Tesla leveraged the provisional application to secure a “first-to-file” advantage globally.

 Figure 2: Filing and Grant Status Across Key Markets for Tesla’s Dry Electrode Patents